 If you have any questions, or to set up a research consultation appointment, please contact the Government Information Librarian.

 Government documents are defined as information in any format, published, authorized or sponsored by a government body.
 The R.P.
-Bell Library is a full depository for Canadian federal publications.
-The documents of other levels of government and other countries, as well as international organizations, NGO's, and other types of organizations are selectively collected.
-See the Collections Development Policy, Appendix A, for more detail.
+Bell Library has a full collection of Canadian federal publications.
+Print documents of other levels of government and other countries, as well as international organizations, NGO's, and other types of organizations are selectively collected.

 The library is also a member of the Data Liberation Initiative, providing Mount Allison University faculty and students with access to Statistics Canada data files and selected geospatial data files.

-Most government documents are located in the basement of the R.P.
+Use Novanet to look up both print and online government documents.
+Most print government documents are located in the basement of the R.P.
 Bell Library (call numbers: CA1 - CA9).
-Others are integrated into the main collection, the Reference collection, or are kept with other, similar formats (maps, microfiche, CD-ROM, etc.) The online library catalogue indicates the location and call number of each document, and links directly to online publications.
+Others are integrated into the main collection.
+Novanet indicates the location and call number of each document, and links directly to online publications.